12 Sep 2015

 Before you start here are some useful tips:

-- Watch the ‘Singing lesson’ with Rebecca Lodge from the BBC Singers.
-Rebecca sings the whole song at the end of the masterclass so keep watching to the end!
+- Watch the 'Singing lesson' with Rebecca Lodge from the BBC Singers.
+Rebecca then sings the whole in part 2.

 - Practice a few times to familiarise yourself with the music.